Vitamin C

 Vitamin C (ascorbic acid) is a water-soluble vitamin found in fruits and vegetables.
 It supports immunity, skin health, collagen production and energy metabolism.
 Because it can’t be stored in large amounts, vitamin C must be consumed regularly through diet.

 Although vitamin C supplements are extremely popular, especially during winter, more is not always better.
 There is a limit to how much the body can absorb at once, and high doses may cause digestive discomfort without providing additional benefit.
+A colourful, varied diet is usually enough to support healthy levels.

-People commonly take vitamin C to support:
+Other than immune support, people commonly take vitamin C to support:

 skin health and collagen formation